billkarsh/SpikeGLX/Markdown/BIST_Help.md

 The next thing to suspect is a bad 5-meter cable.
 Sometimes the leads can wiggle loose inside the Omnetics connectors after many dis/connect cycles.

-In any case, it is very unlikely that the headstage has an electronic issue.
-There is little reason to try the headstage tester dongle, which, by the way, is not supported in the latest imec firmware, hence, not supported in the current SpikeGLX-phase30.
+Finally, while it is very unlikely that the headstage has an electronic issue, for a 1.0 headstage, you can try running the HST dialog with the headstage tester dongle.

 ```
 Terminology: